dessa-oss/atlas/docs/api_docs/sources/team/aws-installation.md

 To remove a specific worker node, just terminate the specific worker instance from the AWS console.

-To shut down Atlas Team from AWS.
+To shut down Atlas from AWS.
 Make sure to shut down all instances and related infrastructure when wanting to stop incurring all AWS costs.
 Make sure to remove all of the following:

 - Master node
 - Worker node(s)